the-scouts/por/sphinx_source/chapter-5.rst

 f.
 When an individual becomes an Associate Member that person becomes an Associate member of a Group, District and County (as appropriate).
 They also become an Associate Member of The Scout Association.

 g.
-Membership of Beaver Scout Colonies, Cub Scout Packs, Scout Troops, Explorer Scout Units and the Scout Network is equally open to all people of all genders (unless otherwise stipulated).
+Membership of Squirrel Scout Dreys, Beaver Scout Colonies, Cub Scout Packs, Scout Troops, Explorer Scout Units and the Scout Network is equally open to all people of all genders (unless otherwise stipulated).

 h.
 Adult membership of the Scout Movement, whether by appointment or otherwise, is equally open to all people of all genders.

 i.
-The minimum age limit for membership is 5 3/4 years.
+The minimum age limit for membership is 4 years.

 j.
 There is no maximum age limit for membership but all adult appointments are subject to a minimum age limit of 18.
 There is a maximum age limit for the County Youth Commissioner appointment.
 Please see Rule 5.35j (iii) for details.